-• Conduct a judicial process that provided students with the opportunity to examine and decide a case, either civil or criminal.
+- Conduct a judicial process that provided students with the opportunity to examine and decide a case, either civil or criminal.
 This can be accomplished in several ways, including

-- the case method.
+- the case method,

 - small group debate, and

 - a mock trail.

-Regardless of the method used remind students to carefully evaluate the evidence available.
-A graphic organizer can be used for this purpose
+Remind students to carefully evaluate the evidence available.
+A graphic organizer can be used for this purpose.